Driving L.A. into the Future

 L.A. area residents, large organizations and government agencies are also early adopters of electric vehicle technology, with one of the highest adoption rates in the U.S., enabling manufacturers to find local markets.
 LA METRO is increasingly purchasing electric buses for its fleet, creating a local market for LA-based manufacturers.

-Additionally, autonomous (self-driving) systems development is strong in Los Angeles, with a deep talent base and numerous companies in the region, such as Strobe, the Pasadena-based LiDAR company that was acquired by GM to develop its Cruise autonomous driving systems.
-Many of the complex subsystems in the next-gen vehicle market have roots in L.A’s aerospace industry, giving the region a deep and experienced talent pool and significant R&D resources.
+Additionally, autonomous (self-driving) systems development is strong in Los Angeles, with a deep talent base and numerous companies in the region, such as Strobe, the Pasadena-based LiDAR company that was acquired by GM to develop its Cruise autonomous driving systems (now called GM Cruise Automation).
+The region is also utilizing autonomous technologies to pilot development of new ownership and on-demand models, where you may summon a driverless car from your phone app.
+In addition, many of the complex subsystems in the next-gen vehicle market have roots in L.A’s aerospace industry, giving the region a deep and experienced talent pool and significant R&D resources.

 EV charging infrastructure companies such as EV Safecharge are located in the region.